 Five officers were killed.
 Six officers and two civilians were injured.
 The shooter was killed by police ... not at the hands of an armed citizen.

 San Bernardino, California (December, 2015)

-Yes, this 355th mass shooting of 2015, which happened only days ago and is still causing the nation to mourn, actually had an armed citizen pulling his gun and aiming at the husband-wife terrorists as the event unfolded!
+Yes, the 355th mass shooting of 2015, actually had an armed citizen pulling his gun and aiming at the husband-wife terrorists as the event unfolded!
 Did this "good guy with a gun" stop the "bad guy with a gun?"
 No. Why?
 Because ... he just didn't feel like walking on the grounds of the Inland Regional Center??
 From an article:

 |The armed citizen at the San Bernardino shooting, Glenn|

 Willwerth, who didn't change the outcome (source)

 Glenn Willwirth owns a paper company across the street from the Inland Regional Center.
 When a man ran into his business and said a shooting was taking place, Willwirth grabbed his .45 caliber handgun and walked toward the center, taking position behind a water truck that was refilling a fire hydrant.
 Willwirth told CNN that he was able to draw a bead on the shooters but chose not to fire because of the chaos.
 In a separate interview with the Boston Herald, he added this about why he held back: